 Conclave speeds up secure MPCs on "big data" by rewriting queries to minimize expensive processing under MPC.
-Conclave runs queries that would have been impractical with previous MPC frameworks, or would have required domainspecific knowledge, in minutes.
+Conclave runs queries in minutes that were impractical with previous MPC frameworks or would have required domainspecific knowledge to implement.

 In the future, we plan to integrate other MPC backends into Conclave, and to make Conclave choose the most performant MPC protocol for a query.
-We are also interested in whether verifiable computation techniques can be combined with Conclave, and whether Conclave can use adaptive padding to avoid or reduce hybrid operators' size leakage (e.g., by padding to a known total number of extant keys).
+We are also interested in whether verifiable computation techniques can be combined with Conclave, and whether Conclave can use adaptive padding to avoid leaking relation sizes on the MPC boundary.